Draggie306/CheatSheets/A level/source/Geography.md

 Moraines are ridges of soil, rocks and till which have been deposited by a glacial system.

 #### Medial moraines

 Form in the **centre of a glacial channel** (typically when two glaciers merge - see image above and you can see how the mountain in the middle is being carved out).
 Also may occur when their **lateral moraines meet** and combine into one.

 #### Lateral moraines

 Ridges which form **on the sides (margins) of a glacial channel**, and are the result of the accumulation of debris due to erosional processes.

 #### End moraines

 These mark a **pause or halt of glacial retreat** (e.g. when there are a couple of decades with little advance or retreat).
 These pauses typically are not very long so deposits reflect this, not being too large either (100m max)

 #### Terminal moraine

 A ridge, often characterised by being largest and most prominent in the area, marking the **maximum advance of a glacial period** (glacial maximum), deposited at the snout of the glacier.
 Often cresent in shape when observed from the cross profile.

 #### Recessional moraine

 A combination of the **end and terminal moraines**.

 ### Erratics

 They are randomly placed bits of rock and other debris which can be characterised by being of a different geology compared to that of surrounding rocks, e.g limestone in a valley mainly of basalt.

 This can be seen in the Lake District where rocks belonging to the rock group Borrowdale Volcanics were found in an area dominated by limestone.
 The **Bowder Stone** is another example being a 2,000 ton andesite lava boulder south of Keswick in the Lake District which most likely originated in Scotland.

 ### Drumlins

 Drumlins are **unsorted mounds of streamlined till**, commonly elongated parallel to the former direction of ice flow, composed of glacial debris.

-It is not known exactly how drumlins are formed, but the most likely and agreed upon explanation for their formation is that the glacier becomes **overloaded with till** (loses comptence), so begins to deposit this sediment due to the increased friction that the till brings ('smearing' the landcape).
+It is not known exactly how drumlins are formed, but the most likely and agreed upon explanation for their formation is that the glacier becomes **overloaded with till** (loses comptence), so begins to deposit this sediment due to the increased friction that the till brings (‘smearing' the landcape).
 This sediment accumulates and quickly compounds, and other till that flows over the initial bump can become stuck, growing this mound of unsorted till.
 Over time, this grows, and when the glacier retreats, the distinct hill is revealed.

 This is an example of **lodgement till** (not ablation till) as it is formed as the glacier is still advancing.

 Others argue that they may have a bedrock core (are hence rock-cored drumlins) and as material was obstructed, sediment began accumulating around this, much like in the way of a dune, and was streamlined in the same way as above.

-They typically occur in larger groups, or ‘swarms’.
-This is known as a '**basket of eggs**' topography.
+They typically occur in larger groups, or ‘swarms'.
+This is known as a ‘**basket of eggs**' topography.

 Drumlins can be up to 1,000m in length but are typically around 300-500m.
 They also improve revenue for farmers, as the topography allows them to have a larger farming area in the same sized plot of land.
 Their length to width ratio is typically between 1.8 and 4.1, and this may be an indication of past glacial velocities, with longer drumlins indicating a faster ice velocity due to the laminar flow of ice.

-Drumlins are often found in conjunction with [morainic](#moraines) landforms and other depositional features like eskers, [kames](#kames-and-kame-terraces), outwash plains and
+Drumlins are often found in conjunction with [morainic](https://ibaguette.com/cheatsheets/alevel/geography/all#moraines) landforms and other depositional features like eskers, [kames](https://ibaguette.com/cheatsheets/alevel/geography/all#kames-and-kame-terraces), outwash plains and

 I'd love to be like a drumlin one day, they're just so chilled out and calming